docs / integration / ci-cd

 opentraces init --review-policy review --remote my-org/opentraces --no-hook

-opentraces session list
+opentraces list

-opentraces commit --all
+opentraces add --all

-opentraces push --private
+opentraces push --private --yes

-GitHub Actions
+GitHub Actions Example

 - name: Install opentraces